kunaldhongade/aptos-micro-insurance-products/README.md

 ## Conclusion

-This frontend provides a seamless way to interact with the Simple Payment System smart contract on Aptos.
-Users can easily manage their payments, refunds, and transaction history with the secure and transparent nature of blockchain technology.

-If you have any questions or need assistance with using the platform, feel free to reach out!
+This frontend allows users to seamlessly interact with the **Micro-Insurance System**, providing a decentralized way to manage policies, request claims, and handle payouts.
+With a user-friendly interface and blockchain security, users and policy creators can manage their insurance needs transparently.